Baylor remains unanimous No. 1 in AP Top 25; USC hits No. 5

 AP Basketball Writer

+No. 2 Gonzaga and No. 3 UCLA each climbed two spots after losses by Duke and Purdue, while Auburn and Southern California were new additions to the top five.

-Gonzaga, UCLA, Auburn and USC rounded out the top five.
-The Tigers jumped five spots to No. 4, while the Trojans rose two spots to hit their highest ranking since last reaching No. 5 in December 1974.
+For the Tigers, they jumped five spots after beating South Carolina and Florida to push their winning streak to 11 games.
+Then there were the Trojans, who climbed two spots to their highest ranking since last reaching No. 5 in December 1974 after beating California on Thursday.

+USC (13-0) joins Baylor as the last two unbeaten teams in Division I men’s basketball.

 Arizona, Purdue, Duke, Kansas and Michigan State rounded out a reshuffled group of the same top-10 teams from last week.

-No. 24 Alabama had the biggest tumble of the 10 teams that fell in Monday’s poll, sliding nine spots after losing to a Missouri team that was 6-7 entering the game.
-No. 21 Texas and No. 23 Providence each fell seven spots.
+No. 24 Alabama had the biggest fall, sliding nine spots after losing to a Missouri team that was 6-7 entering the game.
+No. 21 Texas and No. 23 Providence each fell seven spots as the week’s other big tumblers.

+In all, 10 teams fell in the poll, including the Blue Devils falling six spots after losing at home to Miami on Saturday night in their second game back from a COVID-19 outbreak.

 Illinois re-entered the poll at No. 25 after opening the year at No. 11 but falling out before the end of November.
 That came after the AP Top 25 featured no new teams for each of the past two weeks.